 Your social life improves when you become sober

 Have you ever told yourself that you need some “liquid courage” to loosen up socialize?

-When you get drunk and talk to people, it’s difficult to remember what was being said, to stay focused on the stories being told, or to read body language and tonality.
+When you get drunk and talk to people, it’s difficult to remember what was said, stay focused on the stories told, or read body language and tonality.

 For every person who said I was fun while drinking, there are at least a dozen who have less impressive memories of me while drunk.

 And I will admit, it’s much easier to start a conversation with someone if your inhibitions are lowered.
 However, this is a double-edged sword.